Amazing Achievements by Women Every Year for the Last 50 Years

-When the Spice Girls released their hit single "Wannabe" in 1996, it took the world by storm and landed in the top spot on the U.K. charts, ultimately staying there for seven weeks.
+Shortly after the Spice Girls released their single "Wannabe" in 1996, it took the world by storm and landed in the top spot on the Billboard charts.
 The success was a slap in the face to their label, which advised against releasing the song as a single.
 "Wannabe" went on to become the biggest-selling single of all time by a female group.

 After immigrating from the former Czechoslovakia with her family in her early teens in 1948, Madeleine Albright decided politics was her calling.
-She started her career as the National Security Council's congressional liaison in 1978.
-In 1993, Albright was appointed the U.S. ambassador to the United Nations.
+She started her career as the National Security Council's congressional liaison in 1978, and in 1993, Albright was appointed as the U.S. ambassador to the United Nations.
 And just four years later, she became the first female Secretary of State.

-In 1998, Julie Taymor won the Tony Award for Best Director for her work on the hit show The Lion King, which went on to become the highest-grossing Broadway show of all time (it's still playing today).
-At the time, the awards ceremony had been taking place for half a century, since 1947.
+In 1998, Julie Taymor won the Tony Award for Best Director for her work on the hit show The Lion King, which went on to become the highest-grossing Broadway show of all time and is still playing today.

-Nancy Ruth Mace was admitted to the school in 1996 and graduated in 1999, becoming the first woman to do so (another woman, Shannon Faulkner, was admitted to the school the year before but left after a week, citing isolation and stress).
+Nancy Ruth Mace was admitted to the school in 1996 and, in 1999, became the first woman to graduate from the institution.

 After graduating from California State University in 1975, Kathleen Anne McGrath joined the U.S. Navy in 1980.
 McGrath commanded the rescue and salvage ship Recovery from '93 to '94, but she wasn't appointed as a combatant commander until 1998.
 When her ship, the U.S.S.
 Jarrett, was deployed to the Persian Gulf in 2000, McGrath became the first woman to command a U.S. Navy warship at sea—just six years after Congress reversed rules prohibiting women from serving on combat warships.

-2001: The U.S. sees its first female Secretary of the Interior and Secretary of Agriculture.
+2001: The U.S. names its first female secretary of the interior and secretary of agriculture

 Two women made history at the turn of the century.
-The United States' first female Secretary of the Interior and first female Secretary of Agriculture were both appointed in 2001.
-Serving under President George W. Bush, Gale A. Norton from Kansas was named the 48th Secretary of Interior and Ann Veneman from California became the 27th secretary of agriculture—the first women to hold either position.
+Appointed in 2001 by President George W. Bush, Gale A. Norton from Kansas became the 48th secretary of interior and Ann Veneman from California became the 27th secretary of agriculture—the first women to hold either position.

 By the end of 2001, 73 women had won the coveted Oscar for Best Actress.
 However, none of them were women of color.
 That's until Halle Berry won the award in 2002 for her role in Monster's Ball.
 Nearly two decades later, she is still the only non-white woman to do so.

-In 2003, Shirin Ebadi made headlines for becoming the first Muslim woman (as well as the first Iranian person) to receive the Nobel Peace Prize.
+In 2003, Shirin Ebadi made headlines for becoming the first Muslim woman—as well as the first Iranian—to receive the Nobel Peace Prize.
 As one of the first female judges in Iran, Ebadi served as the president of the Tehran city court until 1979.
 After that, she continued her career as a lawyer.
 She was awarded the Nobel Peace Prize for her "efforts for democracy and human rights," especially in focusing on the "struggle for the rights of women and children."

 The Tablet is a British newspaper that focuses on Catholic news, and for 175 years, it was solely run by men—until Catherine Pepinster came along.
 Pepinster started her career in journalism as a local reporter in Manchester and Sheffield in 1981.
 By 1994, she was working as an assistant news editor for The Independent on Sunday, where she was promoted to executive editor in 2002.
-Then, in 2004, The Tablet Publishing Company named Pepinster editor, a position she officially began at the start of 2004.
+Then, in 2003, The Tablet Publishing Company named Pepinster editor, a position she officially began at the start of 2004.

-2005: Condoleezza Rice becomes the first black woman named Secretary of State.
+2005: Condoleezza Rice becomes the first black woman to serve as U.S. Secretary of State

-Nearly 10 years after Albright made history as the first female U.S. Secretary of State, Condoleezza Rice became the second woman to hold the position and the first black woman to do so.
+Nearly 10 years after Albright made history as the first female Secretary of State, Condoleezza Rice became the first black woman to do hold the powerful position.

 Following three male presidents since Chile's transition to democracy in 1990, Michelle Bachelet was elected president in 2006—the first woman to lead in Chile's history.
-After leaving the position, Bachelet became the first executive director for the United Nations Entity for Gender Equality and the Empowerment of Women.
+After leaving the position, Bachelet became the first executive director of UN Women, the gender equality arm of the United Nations.
 In 2014, she was reelected as Chile's president, serving until 2018.

-Under the leadership of President Bush in 2007, Nancy Pelosi became the 52nd Speaker of the House of Representatives—the first female speaker in history.
+Under the leadership of President Bush in 2007, Nancy Pelosi became the 52nd U.S. House speaker—the first female in history to serve in the position.
 Pelosi was first elected to Congress in 1987, where she served on the Appropriations and Intelligence Committees.
-Pelosi's title makes her the highest-ranking elected woman in United States history (it also makes her second in the presidential line of succession).
+Pelosi's title makes her the highest-ranking elected woman in United States history—it also makes her second in the presidential line of succession.

-2008: Sarah Palin becomes the first woman to run for vice president on the Republican Party ticket.
+2008: Sarah Palin becomes the first Republican to run for vice president

 While women were making waves in Congress, the highest seats in the country were still being monopolized by men.
-However, in 2008, Sarah Palin was put on the Republican Party ticket as the running mate alongside John McCain.
-The Democratic Party had put their first female vice presidential candidate on the ticket in 1984.
-(That was Geraldine Ferraro, who lost to Regan-Bush alongside Walter Mondale.)
+However, in 2008, Sarah Palin was put on the GOP ticket as the running mate of John McCain.
+The Democratic Party put their first female vice presidential candidate on the ticket in 1984—Geraldine Ferraro, who lost to Regan-Bush alongside Walter Mondale.

 The National Basketball Association (NBA) was founded in 1946.
 More than 60 years later, Nancy Lieberman was named head coach of the Texas Legends, an NBA Development League team, making her the first woman to lead the coaching staff of an NBA-affiliated team.
 Lieberman had previously been a part of the 1976 U.S. Olympic team for women's basketball.

 Before 2010, only three women had ever been nominated for an Academy Award for Best Director: Lina Wertmueller for 1975's Seven Beauties, Jane Campion for 1993's The Piano, and Sofia Coppola for 2003's Lost in Translation.
-But none of them won the award.
+But none of them took home the coveted gold statue.
 Then, in 2010, Kathryn Bigelow became the first woman to win the Oscar for Best Director for her film The Hurt Locker.
-And for more female-film making achievements, check out Why 2018 Was a Record Year for Women-Led Movies.

 In 2011, three women were awarded the Nobel Peace Prize: Ellen Johnson Sireleaf (Liberia), Leymah Gbowee (Liberia), and Tawakkul Karman (Yemem).
-Sireleaf was the first democratically-elected female president in Africa, Gbowee was known for her leadership in the Women of Liberia Mass Action for Peace, and Karman was a Yemeni journalist who created the Women Journalists Without Chains organization.
+Sireleaf was the first democratically-elected female president in Africa, Gbowee was known for her leadership as the founder of the Women of Liberia Mass Action for Peace, and Karman was a Yemeni journalist who created the Women Journalists Without Chains organization.

 Having just released her Teenage Dream album, Katy Perry's career was at an all-time high in the early 2010s.
 In 2012, Perry became the second recipient of the Billboard Spotlight Award—the first (and only other) recipient being Michael Jackson in 1988.
 Billboard honored Perry with the award for being the first female artist to have five consecutive number one singles on the Billboard Hot 100 chart from one album.

 Mary Barra first started working for General Motors when she was just 18 years old.
-From there, she went on to earn her degree in electrical engineering from the General Motors Institute before receiving her masters from Stanford University in 1990 on a General Motors scholarship.
-In 2013, she became the chief executive officer of General Motors.
-That made her the first female CEO for General Motors, as well as the first woman to lead a major automobile manufacturer.
+From there, she went on to earn her degree in electrical engineering from the General Motors Institute before receiving her masters from Stanford University in 1990.
+In 2013, she became the first female chief executive officer of General Motors, as well as the first woman to lead any major automobile manufacturer.

-Women can make waves at any age—and 13-years-old Mo'ne Davis proved that by becoming the first girl to pitch a shutout game in the Little League World Series (meaning the opposing team didn't score a run).
-Pitching for Philadelphia's Taney Dragons, Davis led her team to victory in 2014 during their first World Series game of the season.
-It was also Davis' second shutout in a row; she had pitched one in the game that qualified the Taney Dragons for the series.
+Women can make waves at any age—and 13-year-old Mo'ne Davis proved that by becoming the first girl to pitch a shutout game in the Little League World Series (meaning the opposing team didn't score a run).
+Pitching for Philadelphia's Taney Dragons, Davis led her team to victory during their first game of the 2014 World Series.
+It was also Davis' second shutout in a row; she had pitched one in the game that qualified the team for the series.

 After nearly 100 years as an organization, the National Football League (NFL) finally hired its first female referee, Sarah Thomas, in 2015.
-Thomas grew up playing basketball and softball, before becoming a football official in 1995.
-After officiating college games for years, she received the call to join the NFL two decades into her career.
+Thomas previously spent years referring college games, as well as NFL practices and training camps.

 In 2016, Hillary Clinton became the first female presidential nominee of any major U.S. political party.
-And, while she ended up losing the race to Republican candidate Donald Trump, she still made history and paved the way for future women candidates.
+While she ended up losing the race to Republican candidate Donald Trump, she still made history and paved the way for future women candidates.

 Women aren't just making history here on Earth—in 2017, Peggy Whiston recently broke the record for the most days spent in space by any NASA astronaut, male or female.
 Selected as an astronaut candidate by NASA in 1996 after earning her doctorate in biochemistry from Rice University, Whiston's first trip to the International Space Station was in 2002.
 But in 2016, Whitson arrived again at the International Space Station on Expedition 50/51, becoming the oldest woman (at age 56) to fly into space.
-By 2017, Whitson had spent a total of 655 days in space, according to NASA.
+By 2017, she had spent a total of 655 days in space.

-2018: Saudi Arabian women win the legal right to drive.
+2018: Saudi Arabian women earn the right to drive